 One of the priciest models, but its high quality will end up saving you money in the long run.

-An affordable and easy-to-setup model that's compatible with Z-Wave and Alexa devices.
-Economical to use; powered by 4 AA batteries that last up to 2 years.
+An affordable and easy-to-set-up model that's compatible with Z-Wave and Alexa devices.
+Economical to use; powered by four AA batteries that last up to two years.

-Doesn't have a fancy touchscreen or many bells/whistles.
+Doesn't have a fancy touchscreen or many bells or whistles.
 Occasionally freezes; resets when batteries are removed and put back in place.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.